backstagephp/laravel-translations/docs/advanced-usage.md

         ],
     ];
 }

 // Effect:
-// - Translates all items in content.data.special-key [0..*]
+// - Translates all items in content.metadata.tags [0..*]
 // - Leaves content.data.other unchanged
 ```